 TL;DR: The relative abundance of the four states of matter shows us that many of the things that we’re used to on Earth, like seeing a river of running water, are some of the rarest sites in the universe.

-Solids, liquids, and gases are the three states of matter in traditional physics, but more recently a fourth has been included.
+Solids, liquids, and gases are the three states of matter in traditional physics and chemistry, but more recently a fourth has been added.
 Plasma.

 It also looks really cool.

-Plasma sounds exotic, but because it makes up most of the matter in stars, and stars make up most of the ordinary matter in the universe, this means that 99% of the ordinary matter in the universe is plasma.
+Stars, including our own Sun, are almost entirely made of plasma.
+Considering that stars make up most of the (ordinary) matter in the universe, it turns out that 99% of the ordinary matter in the universe is plasma.

-Aside from stars, the rest of the universe is cold outer space, where nebulae form giant gas clouds and everything else is frozen solid.
+Most of the universe is cold outer space, far from the warmth of stars, where nebulae form giant gas clouds and everything else is frozen solid.

-It’s only in a tiny remainder between the two extremes, near stars but not too far away, that liquids can exist.
-Usually this is within the interior and on the surface of planets and moons.
-They’re like a brief, transitionary phase between solids and gasses, but are crucial in building the complexity required for life to form.
+It’s only in a tiny zone between the two extremes, near stars but not too far away, that liquids can exist.
+Usually this is within the interior and sometimes on the surface of rocky planets and moons.

 The state of each element at different temperatures.

-This is one of the reasons why direct exposure to outer space (or any very low-pressure environment, also known as a ‘vacuum’) is deadly for astronauts.
+This is one of the reasons why direct exposure to outer space is deadly for astronauts.

 During a test at the Johnson Space Flight Center in 1965, a leaky spacesuit exposed an astronaut to a vacuum.
-He passed out after a few seconds, and when he was revived, he said that the last thing he remembered was the saliva on his tongue beginning to boil.
+He passed out after a few seconds but when he was revived, he said that the last thing he remembered was the saliva on his tongue beginning to boil.